Collins Creek (Kentucky): On Collins Creek itself

+The Woollum post office was established on 1900-03-05 by the eponymous postmaster Samuel J. Woollum.

+Woollum had originally wanted the name Cotton.

+It was originally located 2 mile north of the Knox-Clay county border, and had moved south to within 700 ft of that border by 1909, by which time the pastmaster was S. A. Blevins.

+Postmaster Henry W. Cobb (of the aftermentioned Sprule) moved it across the border, to a site 500 ft from it on the other side, on 1924-10-06, putting it 1 mile north of Criss.

+It moved several more times along Collins Fork over its lifetime, eventually ending back 0.5 mile north of the border in Clay County again.

+It closed on 1993-08-27.

+The Green Road post office was established on 1927-11-30 by postmaster Alice Hammons.

+It was at the mouth of Buncker Branch, 0.5 mile south of Green Road Station on the C&M railroad.

+It closed on 1985-08-17.

+It has been hypothesized that the railway station name comes from the Greenbriar Branch and Green Branch minor tributaries of Collins Fork, but nothing is known for certain.

+Fielding Hamming had a mine 2 mile upstream on Horn Branch.

-Bluehole
+Bluehole post office

 Bluehole post office was established on 1916-08-04, originally to be named Gladys, the choice of name preferred by its first postmaster Charles S. Townsley.

 However, that name clashed with a postoffice in Lawrence County and his next preference was Bluehole (after the common Kentucky geographic feature of a blue hole).

 It was originally located 2.5 mi up Buzzard Creek, at approximately the site of the Lower Buzzard School, but only lasted at that location until its first closure in August 1917.

 Its next postmaster, Ella Perkins, re-located it nearer to the new railway station of Rodonnel, placing it 2 mi up Collins Creek on 1918-05-01, and from then until its closure in 1985 it was located at several places along Collins Creek and Kentucky Route 11.

-The name is still used informally for the area where the various postoffices were, rather than the name of the railway station.
+The name is still used informally for the area where the various post offices were, rather than the name of the railway station.

+Hopper and Fount post offices

+The first Hopper post office was established on 1891-11-27 by postmaster Columbus Troubman at the mouth of Hammond Fork.

+It was named after the descendants of post-Civil War landowner Blaggrove B. Hopper.